-Grupo Éxito is a company which cycles denote a high seasonal nature in respect to the operating and financial results, which are strongly concentrated during the last quarter, due to the great Christmas and Carol wave mainly, as well as for the second greatest promotional event "Días de precios especiales" (Days of Special Prices).
-The latter quarter reflects operating results representing approximately 45% of the total result of the company's year.
+Éxito Group is a Company which cycles denote a high seasonal nature in respect to the operating and financial results, which are strongly concentrated during the last quarter, due to the great Christmas and Carol wave mainly, as well as for the second greatest promotional event "Days of Special Prices".
+The latter quarter reflects operating results representing approximatley 45% of the total result of the company's year.